Still a ‘window for diplomacy’ to avert war over Ukraine, says No 10

 Downing Street has said there is still a “window for diplomacy” to avert war over Ukraine after Joe Biden and Vladimir Putin tentatively agreed to a possible crisis summit.

-Boris Johnson’s official spokesman said intelligence reports suggested Russia still intends to attack its neighbour with the Kremlin’s plan beginning to play out.
+Boris Johnson’s official spokesman said intelligence reports suggest Russia still intends to attack its neighbour, with the Kremlin’s plan beginning to play out.

 “Intelligence we are seeing suggests Russia intends to launch an invasion and President Putin’s plan has in effect already begun,” the spokesman said.